Nicholas Pettas: Return from injury and later career (2005–2008)

 His last fight came on August 9, 2008, when he was eliminated in the quarter-finals of the K-1 World Grand Prix 2008 in Hawaii by Rick Cheek, severing a muscle in his thigh made him pull out and Rick Cheek was awarded the winner by TKO due to referee stoppage.

 Personal life

 Pettas currently lives in Tokyo, Japan.
 He is also an actor, appearing in Japanese cinema and television.
 Perhaps his best known role is alongside Kimura Takuya in the TV drama Change.
 From 2008 to 2009, the NHK World show Samurai Spirit was created and produced to fit his personality and the show has won several international prizes for best sports educational shows and best sports documentary.

-He is currently co-presenter of the NHK World television show Imagine-nation, with Chiaki Horan.
-He is currently a Reebok Ambassador and Trainer.
-With his current success he plans on opening a second Reebok CrossFit in Roppongi.
+As of 2013, he is co-presenter of the NHK World television show Imagine-nation, with Chiaki Horan.
+He is currently a Reebok Ambassador and owner of ACROSS FITNESS Nishi Azabu.
+He also runs a YouTube channel called Junk Food Japan where he visits restaurants across Japan, and even the world exploring 'Real Food, Real Stories.
+Nic Style'.

+Since 2022, Nicholas Pettas is the Official MC of SENSHI and a member of the Board of the KWU SENSHI.